Choose your database:

 Editing table properties

-The Properties section allows you to view general table properties and also to modify the table name, the table owner, anda comment for the table.
-You can also find the OID there.
+The Properties section allows you to view general table properties and also to modify the table name, the table owner, and a comment for the table.

 Subitems